T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 Excel export
 ^^^^^^^^^^^^

+Hint: For up/downloading of excel files (no modification), check the generic Form `input-upload`_ element and the report 'download' (`column_pdf`_) function.

+This chapter explains how to create Excel files on the fly.

-'On the fly'-creation of an excel file.
-The file is build in the moment when the user clicks on the download button.
+The Excel file is build in the moment when the user request it by clicking on a download link.

-Mode:
+Mode building:

 * `New`: The export file will be completely build from scratch.
 * `Template`: The export file is based on an earlier uploaded xlsx file (template).
 The template itself is unchanged.

-Injecting the data is done in the same way in both modes.
+Injecting data into the Excel file is done in the same way in both modes: a Typo3 page (rendered without any HTML header or tags) contains one or more Typo3 QFQ records.
+Those QFQ records will create plain ASCII output.

 If the export file has to be customized (colors, pictures, headlines, ...), the `Template` mode is the preferred option.
 IT's much easier to do all cusomizations via Excel and creating a template than by coding in QFQ / Excel export notation.